AdobeDocs/campaign-standard.en/help/designing/using/about-email-content-design.md

 To make proper use of the Creative Designer and create the best emails as simply as possible, we recommend applying the following principles:

-* Use inline styling rather than a separate CSS and CSS in the section of the HTML.
+* Use inline styling rather than a separate CSS and CSS in the &lt;head&gt; section of the HTML.
 By using inline styling, you can optimize content fragment save and reuse.

   See [Adding inline styling attributes in the Creative Designer](../../designing/using/editing-email-styles.md#adding-inline-styling-attributes-in-the-creative-designer).